 3. When you are through with transferring the ink onto the PCB board, you can then proceed to dip the PCB board into your etching solution, such as ferric chloride, for about 15 minutes.

-4. Then go ahead and rinse the PCB board with water to clean out the solution used for the etching.
+4. Then, rinse the PCB board with water to clean out the solution used for the etching.

-5. When you are through with the rinsing, make sure that you remove any residual ink with a thinner.
+5. When you are through with the rinsing, remove any residual ink with a thinner.
 This will enable you to reveal the copper part that was un-etched.

 6. When you are sure that the ink is removed, you can now drill holes for your components needed to be soldered on the board.

-7. The final action you have to do for your PCB printing is to solder in the components you have designed onto the customized board.
+7. The final action you have to do for your PCB printing is to sell the components you have designed onto the customized board.